Female CEOs are competitively paid, but greatly outnumbered

 Comparing men’s pay to women’s as a group is a bit unfair, statistically speaking.
 The sample size is much smaller for women so any change among that group has an outsized impact.

-Lorraine Harriton, CEO of Catalyst, said that while the numbers appear discouraging year over year, gains are being made in the long run.
+Lorraine Hariton, CEO of Catalyst, said that while the numbers appear discouraging year over year, gains are being made in the long run.

 Women are becoming slowly more prevalent in CEO roles and pay is gradually becoming more commensurate.
 For example, the recently released list of Fortune 500 companies includes more women than ever before, 33, but largely due to appointments made in the past 12 months, according to Fortune magazine.
 And women are also incrementally becoming more common on the boards of companies, which helps usher in more women to executive leadership.

 “It’s a gradual trend in the right direction but much slower than what we would like to see.”
-Harriton said.
+Hariton said.

-Harriton and Cook also both agree that the recent #metoo movement has helped raise awareness of the issue and brought more men into the conversation, in some cases spurring companies to look more closely and address their own practices.
+Hariton and Cook also both agree that the recent #metoo movement has helped raise awareness of the issue and brought more men into the conversation, in some cases spurring companies to look more closely and address their own practices.

-Additionally, Harriton said research shows consumers increasingly expect companies and CEOs to act on environmental and social issues, including diversity.
+Additionally, Hariton said research shows consumers increasingly expect companies and CEOs to act on environmental and social issues, including diversity.

-“Companies need to address this not just because it is the right thing to do but to remain competitive,” Harriton said.
+“Companies need to address this not just because it is the right thing to do but to remain competitive,” Hariton said.
 “Consumers are demanding it.”